Click on the images help you identify an American basswood.

 Wood uses

-Light, soft, tough, not durable, light brown with scarcely distinguishable sapwood; used for carving and in the manu-facture of paper pulp, wooden ware, furniture, trunks, crating, drawing boards, kegs, barrel heads, and lumber.
-Basswood trees are recommended for ornamental plantings.
+Wood is light, soft, tough, not durable, and light brown with scarcely distinguishable sapwood.
+The wood is used for carving, paper, wooden wares, furniture, trunks, crating, drawing boards, kegs, barrel heads, and lumber.
+The flexible fiber can be used to make rope, snowshoes, baskets, mats, and nets.
+Single-trunked basswood (linden) trees are recommended for ornamental and boulevard plantings.
+Learn more with our basswood in your yard video.